daau/Polygons-commentated/README.md

 3. Create a polygon from the 3 points
 4. Use the 2 recent-most points in the series as the starting points for the next polygon in the series

 Improvements and fork requests are welcome.
+All credit for the script goes to Evan You, of course.